William Dent Priestman: The Priestman Oil Engine

 The Priestman Oil Engine used a pressurised fuel tank, and fuel injection through a nozzle into a chamber heated by exhaust gasses in order to create a suitably combustible mixture in the cylinder.
 Incomplete vaporisation of the fuel resulted in some condensation on the walls of the cylinder; as a result the fuel both lubricated the cylinder as well as providing power.
 The engine also controlled the speed by connections between valves on the fuel inlets and a speed governor.
 Ignition was by electric spark.

-The engine was produced from 1888 to 1904 with over 1,000 engines manufactured, and found use on barges.
+The engine was manufactured from 1888 to 1904 with over 1,000 units produced, largely for use on barges.
 One engine was trialled on the Hull and Barnsley Railway powering a shunting locomotive, this is the earliest known example of a locomotive powered by an internal combustion engine.

 One engine has been preserved as a stationary exhibit at the Streetlife Museum of Transport in Kingston upon Hull.
 The engine design was recognised by the Engineering Heritage Hallmark Scheme awarded by the Institution of Mechanical Engineers in 2000 for its significance in British engineering history.